ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 ### Deployment type
 {: #veeam_ordering-depl-type}

-Select one of the following:
+Select one of the following options:

-* **Windows Server VM on the management cluster**
+* **Windows Server VM with iSCSI storage**.
+This option is not supported by VMware Regulated Workloads instances.
-* **Single public Windows VSI**
+* **Single Windows VSI with iSCSI storage**.
+This option is not supported by Security and Compliance Readiness Bundle instances or VMware Regulated Workloads instances.
-* **Bare Metal Server with local storage**
+* **Bare metal server with local storage**.
+This option requires VMware vSphere 7.

-### Number of VMs to license
-{: #veeam_ordering-config-vms}

-Specify the number of virtual machines (VMs) to license, in increments of 10.
-At least 10 VMs are required for license management.

 ### Storage size
 {: #veeam_ordering-config-storage-size}

 The capacity that meets your storage needs.
-The storage size is only for VM and VSI.
+This option is not applicable to the **Bare metal server with local storage** deployment type.

 For an example that shows what the capacity might be like, see [Capacity planning for backup repositories](https://helpcenter.veeam.com/docs/one/reporter/capacity_planning_for_repositories.html?ver=100){:external}.

 ### Storage performance
 {: #veeam_ordering-config-storage-performance}

 The IOPS (input/output operations per second) per GB based on your workload requirements.

-The storage performance is only for VM and VSI.
-There is not a performance option for bare metal server.
+This option is not applicable to the **Bare metal server with local storage** deployment type.

+### Number of VMs to license
+{: #veeam_ordering-config-vms}

+Specify the number of virtual machines (VMs) to license, in increments of 10.
+At least 10 VMs are required for license management.

 ### Backup disk
 {: #veeam_ordering-config-backup-disk}

 The backup disks are used as storage repositories for backups.

-The backup disk is only for bare metal server.
+This option is applicable only to the **Bare metal server with local storage** deployment type.

 ## Related links
 {: #veeam_ordering-related}